Children's Dental care, Pediatric Dentist

 Other Problems That Cavities Can Cause When Untreated

-Besides the impact that baby teeth can have on the placement of permanent teeth, fillings for baby teeth are a waste of time there are other consequences of leaving cavities untreated in baby teeth.
-These include:
+Besides the impact that baby teeth can have on the placement of permanent teeth, fillings for baby teeth are a waste of time.
+There are other consequences of leaving cavities untreated in baby teeth, which include:

 Affected Speech: Untreated cavities can also lead to problems with speech.
 Teeth are part of speaking and can affect the sounds that children can make when speaking.
 However, if they have cavities and have teeth rot and fall out, it can begin to cause speech impediments that will affect the child’s ability to speak properly and can have lasting effects on their confidence in public speaking and communicating with others.